swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-15-track-model-evolution-with-dvc.md

 In the previous chapter, you did set up a [:simple-dvc: DVC](../tools.md) pipeline to reproduce your experiment.

-Once this stage is created, you will be able to change our model's configuration, evaluate the new configuration and compare its performance with the last committed ones.
+Once this stage is created, you will be able to change your model's configuration, evaluate the new configuration and compare its performance with the last committed ones.